 Amongst the larger choirs he has conducted are the Leamington Bach Choir, Ipswich Bach Choir, Cambridgeshire Villages Colleges Choral Society and the Aldeburgh Foundation's Britten-Pears Choir.
 He now tends to concentrate on the choral life of Ely and the surrounding district.
 In 2006 he founded a new Children's Choir for the Cathedral, The Ely Imps.
 He was also actively involved in the creation of the Ely Cathedral Girls' Choir and the Cathedral based voluntary choir, Ely Cathedral Octagon Singers (ECOS).
 He has presented choral workshops and courses for the Royal Schools of Church Music in the United States and Canada.
 In 2012 he was made an Honorary Fellow of both the Royal Schools of Church Music and the Guild of Church Musicians.

-His prime passion is for choral conducting of any kind and the daily round of Cathedral worship remains his foremost pleasure and concern.
+Paul continues to conduct, compose, teach adjudicate and examine, principally for The Associated Board of The Royal Schools of Music and for the Royal College of Organists.
+However, his prime passion is for choral conducting of any kind.
+The daily round of Cathedral worship remains his foremost pleasure and concern. email@example.com